 What a year it has been!
 Although we are sad to see 2021 go, we are also excited for all the opportunities 2022 has in store for us.

-What are some of your new year’s resolutions?
-For me, I want to spend more time with the people I love.
-To create new memories that I can cherish for a lifetime.
+What are some of your New Year’s resolutions?
+Personally, I want to spend more time with the people I love so that I may create new memories that I can cherish for a lifetime.

 Make a Sponge Garden